dev-academy-programme/orientation---Archived/1-expectations/README.md

 3. Submit weekly feedback form
 4. Communicate if there are circumstances that will effect your ability to hand in work on time.

-Each Monday you will have a weeks worth of material and deliverables that will be given to you via github.
+Each Monday you will have a weeks worth of material and deliverables that will be given to you via GitHub.
 We expect that you will work incrementally on the material and have it completed by Sunday 11:59pm.
 At the end of each week you will need to complete a feedback form in addition to your final push.

 ## Pairing